-Frédérique Apffel-Marglin earned her B.A. and Ph.D. from Brandeis University.
-She was first a student of Indian Classical Dance (Orissi style) and later did her first field research among the temple dancers of Jagannath Temple in Orissa in the mid 1970s.
+Frédérique Apffel-Marglin earned a B.A. and Ph.D. from Brandeis University.
+She was first a student of Indian classical dance (Orissi style) and did field research among the temple dancers of Jagannath Temple in Orissa in the mid-1970s.
 Her later field research was among agricultural communities in coastal Orissa.
-Since 1994 she had engaged in collaborative work with non-governmental organizations in Peru and Bolivia .
-She taught in graduate courses that those organizations offered from 1994 to 2005.
-She was the coordinator of Centers for Mutual Learning in Peru and Bolivia during that period.
+In 1994, she began collaborative work with nongovernmental organizations in Peru and Bolivia and taught in graduate courses that those organizations offered from 1994 to 2005.
+She was the coordinator of the Centers for Mutual Learning in Peru and Bolivia during that period.
 This project was funded by a MacArthur grant until 1999.
-With the Peruvian NGO PRATEC, she had created a research and community center in the Peruvian High Amazon where she directed a program in Biocultural Diversity for U.S. undergraduates from 2001 to 2004.
+With the Peruvian NGO PRATEC, Apffel-Marglin created a research and community center in the Peruvian High Amazon, where she directed a program in biocultural diversity for U.S. undergraduates from 2001 to 04.

 In the spring of 2009, Apffel-Marglin founded the nonprofit organization Center Sachamama, dedicated to the regeneration of both the local ecology in the Peruvian High Amazon and the local indigenous culture.
 The center is an educational organization that aims to integrate theory, research, activism and spirituality.